mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ## Chapter 18: Writing Checks and Paying Expenses

 ### Summary
-This chapter covers how to record check and expense transactions in QuickBooks Online, highlighting the differences between paying bills later and immediate payment.
+This chapter covers how to record check and expense transactions, highlighting the differences between paying bills later and immediate payment.

 ### Steps
 1. To write a check: